-In addition to the effort at training, certifying and recertifying EAs and QCIs, and providing new hire training for front line workers, there are several other planned areas of focus for training and credentialing subrecipient staff.
-Four

-(4) other areas of first priority include: (1) Ensuring subrecipient Electrical Licenses remain current; (2) Providing continued guidance on the ASHRAE 62.2-2016; (3) Subrecipient staff training on WAPLINK and LITT; and (4) Keeping up Lead Renovator Certifications and Lead Renovator Refresher Certifications.
+In addition to the effort at training, certifying and recertifying EAs and QCIs as described above, there are several other planned areas of focus for training and credentialing subrecipient staff.
+Four (4) other areas of first priority include: (1) Ensuring subrecipient Electrical Licenses remain current; (2) Providing continued guidance on the ASHRAE 62.2-2016; (3) Providing guidance on the revised WV WAP Standard Work Specifications (WV WAP SWS) functioning as the West Virginia Weatherization Standards/Field Guide, changes and updates; and (4) Keeping up Lead Renovator Certifications and Lead Renovator Refresher Certifications.